Web Only

 In this course, it is acceptable to submit the same game project for multiple assignments.
 Each time you submit your game, you will need to incorporate the new set of requirements.
 This allows you to make more complex games by evolving a concept through multiple iterations.

 You may work with other students as a team to develop no more than three of your original game submissions.
 These cannot be one of the first four original game assignments.
-If you choose to work as a team, you must send me an email listing each member of the team, ideally before you start working on the game.
+If you choose to work as a team, you must send me a message in Ed Discussion board listing each member of the team, ideally before you start working on the game.
 Students working on teams will also be required to submit a peer review evaluating the contributions of each member of the team.
 This will be used to modify the game score assigned to each student.
 Be aware that I will not tolerate students letting their teammates do all the work - any student who does will receive a 0 for the assignment.

 Workshopping is an approach common to the creative arts that we are adapting to game design.
 Each student will have the opportunity to workshop their games during the semester.
 In addition, for your first two workshops you may and earn up to 100 extra credit points (50 points for each).